metova/MetovaAnalytics/README.md

 # License

-MetovaAnalytics is available under the MIT license.
+Metova Analytics is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.